Boston: American Revolution and Siege of Boston

 During the siege of Boston from April 19, 1775, to March 17, 1776, New England-based Patriot militia impeded movement by the British Army.
 Sir William Howe, then commander-in-chief of British forces in North America, led the British army in the siege.
-On June 17, the British captured Charlestown in present-day Boston during the Battle of Bunker Hill during which the British Army outnumbered Patriot militia.
-But the British sustained irreplaceable casualties, turning the Battle of Bunker Hill into a pyrrhic victory for the British.
-The Battle of Bunker Hill also demonstrated the skill and training of the Patriot militia, whose stubborn defense made it difficult for the British to capture Charlestown without suffering even further casualties.
+On June 17, the British captured Charlestown in present-day Boston during the Battle of Bunker Hill in what proved to be a pyrrhic victory.
+Bunker Hill also demonstrated the skill and training of the Patriot militia, and led the British to avoid further large-scale engagements for the rest of the Boston campaign.

 On June 14, 1775, in an effort to unify the Revolutionary War effort, the Second Continental Congress, convening in the colonial-era capital of Philadelphia, founded the Continental Army and unanimously appointed George Washington as its commander-in-chief.
-Washington then immediately departed Philadelphia for Boston, where he arrived on July 2, 1775, and led the newly-formed Continental Army in the siege.
-Fighting was limited to small-scale raids and skirmishes, and the Continental Army faced challenges with a deficiency of munitions and supplies.
-Boston Neck, then narrow and only approximately 100 feet wide, impeded Washington's ability to invade Boston, which led to a prolonged stalemate between the Continental Army and British forces.
-A young officer, Rufus Putnam, came up with a plan to make portable fortifications out of wood, which were erected on the frozen ground under cover of darkness.
-Putnam supervised the effort, which successfully installed the fortifications and dozens of cannons on Dorchester Heights that Henry Knox laboriously brought through the snow from Fort Ticonderoga.
-The following morning, the astonished British Army awoke to see a large array of cannons bearing down on them.
-General Howe is believed to have said that the Americans had done more in one night than his British Army could have done in six months.
-The British Army responded by attempting to launch a cannon barrage for two hours, but their shots could not reach the Continental Army's cannons at such a height.
-The British then gave up, boarded their ships, and sailed away from Boston in what has come to be known as "Evacuation Day", which is now celebrated in Boston annually on March 17.
-After the British retreat, Washington was so impressed with the effort of Rufus Putnam that he appointed him as his chief engineer.
+Washington then immediately departed Philadelphia for Boston, where he arrived on July 2 and led the Continental Army in the siege.
+Fighting was limited to small-scale raids and skirmishes, and American troops faced challenges with a deficiency of munitions and supplies.
+Boston Neck, then narrow and only approximately 100 feet wide, impeded Washington's ability to launch a frontal assault on Boston, which led to a prolonged stalemate between the American besiegers and the besieged British garrison.
+A young American officer, Rufus Putnam, came up with a plan to make portable fortifications out of wood, which were erected on the frozen ground under cover of darkness.
+Putnam supervised the effort, which successfully installed the fortifications and dozens of cannons on Dorchester Heights that Henry Knox brought through the snow from Fort Ticonderoga.
+When the British discovered the newly emplaced artillery, they responded by launching a cannon barrage for two hours, which proved unable to reach the American cannons.
+Perceiving that his position was untenable, Howe ordered his troops to evacuate Boston, which was carried out on March 17.
+The date is celebrated annually in Boston as Evacuation Day.